Deltares/Wflow.jl/docs/src/lateral/sediment.md

 is the reservoir’s critical settling velocity (m/s) which is equal to the reservoir’s outflow ``Q_{out,res}`` (m``^{3}`` s``^{-1}``) divided by the reservoir’s surface area ``A_{res}`` (m``^{2}``).

+For reservoirs, coarse sediment particles from the bed load are also assumed to be trapped by the dam structure.
+This adding trapping is taken into account with a reservoir trapping efficiency coefficient for large particles (between 0 and 1).
+Depending on the type of the dam, all bed load particles are trapped (restrapefficiency =1.0, for example for a gravity dam) or only partly (for example for run-of-the-river dams).

 Lake and reservoir modelling is enabled in the model section of the TOML and require the extra following input arguments: